 Compliance with the limits is ensured through defined governance processes.
 The Financial Risk Management and the Investment Department handles, on a monthly basis, any issuer exposure breaches to the Group's limit tolerances and determines coordinated actions for excessive credit concentrations.
 Also, a Group Credit Team reporting to the Group CIO provides credit analysis independently from Group asset managers, in addition to local CIO teams.
 The ALM Supervisory Committee is regularly kept informed of the work performed.
 At AMF level, any breach of limits is presented for remediation at the local Investment committee.

 Derivatives

-Counterparty Risk arising from Over-The-Counter (OTC) Derivatives a limit framework and an exposure monitoring process.
+Counterparty Risk arising from Over-The-Counter (OTC) Derivatives

 AMF actively manages counterparty risk generated by OTC derivatives through a specific Group-wide policy.
 This policy includes: